6 ways to demonstrate being present in the moment.August 29, 2020

 1 Be there and on their level

 Sit on the floor and be with them.
-Though you know that you will have to eventually get up don’t let on.
-Sit with them and be there to see what their doing, don’t lead the activity, teach or rerun a text, allow them to show you whatever it is, and not be interrupting anything.
+Though you know that you will have to eventually get up, don’t let on.
+Sit with them and be there to see what they’re doing.
+Don’t lead the activity, teach or return a text.
+Observe and enjoy watching their chosen activitiy without judgement or interruption.
 You are simply there.
 Avoid heavy conversations of responsibility and let them lead the play.
-Relax and be inspired to play along bring your flavor and your magick at the moment.
+Relax and be inspired to play along, bringing your flavor and your magick at the moment.

 2 Ignore a Disruption

 I know as adults we ignore things all the time.
 We do this to help ourselves focus on what’s most important at that moment.
-In fact, we even call if flow when it becomes aromatic and we are in the zone.
-Lots of work gets done and we feel exhilarated incited of drained at the end the day.
-Allowing or even cultivating this kind of flow between you and your child makes for some truly spectacular.
-With really young kids it helps to say thinks like that’s a phone call I can rerun or, let’s keep doing this I am having a very good time.
+In fact, we even call it flow when it becomes automatic and we are in “the zone”.
+Lots of work gets done and we feel exhilarated instead of drained at the end the day.
+Allowing or even cultivating this kind of flow between you and your child makes for something truly spectacular.
+With really young kids it helps to say things like “that’s a phone call I can return later” or, “let’s keep doing this.
+I am having a very good time”.
 Older children just need to witness you not be derailed for whatever it is you are doing.

 3 Stop doing things you don’t like

 Feel free to stop.
 Stop participating in an activity you don’t enjoy.
-Stop reading a book you don’t like and stop watching TV that you would described as dumb.
-Again with younger children it helps to say things like: I don’t like this I am going to choose something else.
-I find this makes a rally big impact when the TV is involved.
+Stop reading a book you don’t like and stop watching TV that holds no interest.
+Again, with younger children, it helps to say things like: I don’t like this.
+I am going to choose something else.
+I find this makes a really big impact when the TV is involved.
 This power of choice is almost a super power.
-Your child knowing that they have the power to chooses and chooses again increases their safety, it likely to encourage them to be a more active participant in their education and an more socially secure.
+Your child knowing that they have the power to choose and choose again increases their safety.
+It likely to encourage them to be a more active participant in their education and feel more socially secure.

 At a family gathering or special event only use your phone for pictures.
-Have it with you and take it out often. but don’t post until the end of the event.
+Have it with you and take it out often, but don’t post until the end of the event.
 Ignore phone calls or emails.
 This type of discipline is different than when you leave your phone behind.
-The choice to do something and not do it is stepping bygone to remove the choice. you will likely remember the party better and have a better time as well.
-Be where you are and in time your kids will be with you too. (or at least that’s my hope)
+The choice to do something and not do it is stepping beyond removing the choice.
+You will likely remember the party better and enjoy yourself more, as well.
+Be where you are and in time your kids will be with you too.
+(Or at least that’s my hope)

 5 The outside is waiting for you